Safety first as Murray gets showpiece Wimbledon return

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Andy Murray´s Wimbledon comeback in the doubles will likely be scheduled on a major show court for safety reasons, All England Club chief executive Richard Lewis said Monday.
+LONDON: Andy Murray’s Wimbledon comeback in the doubles will likely be scheduled on a major show court for safety reasons, All England Club chief executive Richard Lewis said on Monday.

 The two-time Wimbledon champion and British home favourite, coming back from major hip resurfacing surgery, is easing his way back towards a possible singles return by playing doubles.